 Engineers at Google seem to have been irritated by this fact, as were the users, and have finally fixed the issue of page jumps.

-Google has now introduced a ‘scroll lock anchor’ which ensures that page loading doesn’t affect what the user is reading or watching — preventing any page jumps from happening and locking the content on the device.
+introduced a ‘scroll lock anchor’ which ensures that page loading doesn’t affect what the user is reading or watching — preventing any page jumps from happening and locking the content on the device.

 “With the newest Chrome update, we’re introducing something called scroll anchoring, which locks the content you’re currently looking at to the screen, keeping you in the same spot so you can keep reading,” the company stated.

 Elliott Brown | Flickr

 So now whenever you open a page, there is no worry of you clicking on some link by mistake or even having to scroll up/down back to where you were on the page.

 Per se, you’ve opened an article and as soon as your scroll to the second paragraph your screen somehow jumps right to the top of the page.